firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/spintend.md

 - Arnau’s attempt to run an 85/150 at 22 S/150 A with MOSFET swaps reignited warnings that stock silicon only survives if regen stays off—veterans now suggest jumping to Rage Mechanics’ C350 when 30 S headroom is truly required.【F:knowledge/notes/input_part011_review.md†L524-L526】
 - Ubox 100/100 revisions still cap regen safely below full pack voltage; Smart Repair warns the stage ships without ST-Link pads or beefy 12 V rails and arrives set around 135 A phase / 180 A absolute until you validate cooling.[^u100_baseline]
 - Firmware caps near 300 A phase on early 85/200 units until owners compile the unofficial “no limits” branch—use sparingly because support teams treat it as a warranty break.[^12]
+- Early “85/150” beta boards still rely on 100 V components; clamp them to ≥3 mm aluminum baseplates and add sheet-metal spreaders or active airflow if you want ~180 A phase without cooking the stage.【F:knowledge/notes/input_part011_review.md†L397-L398】
 - Watch for BMS thermal trips even on Spintend hardware—dual Ubox owners running 2×135 A phase / 2×71 A battery still logged pack over-temp around 90 A spikes; monitor pack sag and internal resistance monthly.[^31]
 - Size battery groups for the torque you plan: 65 H motors needed roughly 150–200 A battery per side, and undersized parallel packs tripped companion BMSes when regen slammed add-on modules.[^32]
 - Treat BMS cutoffs as glide events, not anchors—Spintend hardware coasts when a pack trips, but trim regen near full charge (≈76.6 V on 20 S) to avoid repeated over-voltage faults.[^1][^33]